A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Introduction

-In this paper, we obtain the kinematics in the Galactic plane based on the \emph{Gaia} DR3 data which are provided with space positions and velocities.
-We derive the kinematic parameters from an analysis of the high luminosity stars, whose velocities are considered relative to Galactic center.
-To realize this, we exclude the velocity of the Sun $V_{\odot}$ relative to the Galactic center from the relative velocities of all stars.
-As the result this allowed us to analyze the field of stellar velocities in a Galactocentric cylindrical coordinate system.
+In this paper, we obtain a detailed kinematics in the Galactic plane based on the \emph{Gaia} DR3 data, which are provided with spatial positions and velocities.
+We derive the kinematic parameters by analysing with a new method the high luminosity stars, whose velocities are considered relative to the Galactic center.
+We exclude the velocity of the Sun $V_{\odot}$ relative to the Galactic center from the relative velocities of all stars.
+Consequently, this allowed us to analyze the field of stellar velocities in a Galactocentric cylindrical coordinate system.